Bloody Moon

-Bloody Moon (Die Säge des Todes; The Saw of Death) is a 1981 English-language Spanish-German slasher film directed by Jesús Franco and starring Olivia Pascal.
+Bloody Moon (Die Säge des Todes; Colegialas violadas) is a 1981 slasher film directed by Jesús Franco and starring Olivia Pascal.

 Plot

-Miguel, a young man with a disfigured face, attempts to trick a girl into sex by putting a mask on and pretending to be her boyfriend.
+Miguel, a young man with a disfigured face, tricks a girl into sex by putting a mask on and pretending to be her boyfriend.
 When she unmasks him, he brutally stabs the young woman with a pair of scissors.
 After the crimes, Miguel is institutionalized at a mental asylum for 5 years.
 When his sentence is finished, he is released into the care of his sister, Manuela.
-Along with their invalid aunt and countess Maria Gonzales, his incestuous sister Manuela operates a boarding school for young women called Europe's International Youth-Club Boarding School of Languages on the Costa Del Sol.
+Along with their invalid aunt and Countess, Maria Gonzales, his incestuous sister Manuela operates a boarding school for young women called Europe's International Youth-Club Boarding School of Languages on the Costa del Sol.

 On his train ride from the sanitarium, he spots a long-haired brunette woman named Angela.
 Meanwhile, Professor Alvaro arrives at the school to visit Manuela.
 Maria states that she is being plotted against and that Manuela only wants money.
 That night, Maria lies in bed before she is burned to death with a torch.
 Angela arrives at the school later than her friends and stays in the room where Miguel killed the girl.
 While wiping the bathroom mirror, she sees Miguel reflected before running outside, where the man follows her.
 She is then cared for by her friend Inga, and the two visit Laura, Eva, and the gardener Antonio.
 Miguel goes to see his sister, and he proclaims his love to Manuela; the two kiss and touch.
 Manuela stops him, reminding him of the incident years earlier and citing that nobody understands them.

 After a night at the disco, Antonio walks Angela home.
-While Angela reads in bed, the killer sneaks inside the room and Eva appears at her window to ask for a pullover.
-While Eva changes, the killer attacks and pierces a long knife into her back, which is then forced out of her breast just before she dies.
+While Angela reads in bed, the killer sneaks inside the room, and Eva appears at her window to ask for a pullover.
+While Eva changes, the killer pierces a long knife into her back, which is then forced out of her breast just before she dies.
 The next day, Alvaro's Spanish class listens to Spanish dialect tapes.
 On Angela's tape, the voice suddenly changes and threatens to cut her with a hacksaw.
 She screams when she sees Miguel at the window, but he disappears when Alvaro returns, and the tape resumes its lessons.
 After finding bloody clothing at Eva's place, Angela sees Antonio arguing with Manuela before a boulder rolls down a hill and nearly kills Angela.
-While Manuela notices one of her snakes is missing, Angela asks around for Eva before running away after seeing Antonio kill a snake with garden shears.
+While Manuela notices one of her snakes is missing, Angela asks around for Eva before fleeing after seeing Antonio kill a snake with garden shears.
 While Antonio tries to stop her, Alvaro appears and tells her to stop bothering his students.